 You are apt to spy the Sedge Wren, the Mourning Warbler, Yellow Rail, or the Sandhill Crane, just to name a few.
 If you have any downtime from birding, Thief River Falls offers plenty to keep you occupied with a museum, 18 hole golf course, nearby casinos and a tour of the Arctic Cat plant where snowmobiles and ATVs are manufactured.

-Roseau, just 10 miles from Canada, provides a tremendous opportunity to enjoy wildlife and wildflower viewing at the numerous public parks, wildlife refuges and management areas, and forests all within a 20 minute drive.
-Other activities in Roseau include: Polaris Industries Experience Center and plant tours, Roseau County Museum, Pioneer Farm & Village, unique specialty stores and the Oak Crest Golf Course.
+Roseau, just 10 miles from Canada, provides a tremendous opportunity to enjoy wildlife and wildflower viewing at the numerous public parks, State wildlife refuges, management areas, and forests all within a 20 minute drive.
+Other activities in Roseau include: Polaris Industries Experience Center and plant tours, Roseau County Museum, Pioneer Farm & Village, camping, fishing, paved and single-track bike trails, paddle boarding, kayaking, golfing, escape rooms, and unique specialty & antique stores.

 Our county is located in the very northwest corner of Minnesota.
 Manitoba, Canada is our neighbor to the north, and Pembina County, North Dakota is our neighbor to the west.
 Kittson County is named after Canadian fur trader and railroad entrepreneur Norman Kittson.
 The population is 4,552.
 Skull Lake is Kittson County’s only natural lake.
 Lake Bronson, for which the city of Lake Bronson takes its name, is man-made.
 Its county seat is Hallock.
 The county has a total area of 1,103.51 square miles, of which 1,097.08 square miles (or 99.42%) is land and 6.43 square miles (or 0.58%) is water.